-- Acquire, refine, and demonstrate appropriate Master's level knowledge and skill as a counselor in a variety of settings. - Develop a professional identity as a counselor as well as the personal qualities related to effective practice, including integrity, sensitivity, flexibility, insight, compassion, and personal presence. - Become an organizational leader, a group process expert, and a positive force in achieving high levels of participation, cooperation and cohesion. - Absorb cross-cultural curriculum across classes. - Develop an understanding of various cultures and the implications of diversity for social justice.
-Gain insight into the social and psychological implications of socioeconomic position and how poverty and social stress can affect an individual's mental health and recovery. - Incorporate the principles of mental health recovery-oriented care and methods of service delivery in recoveryoriented practice environments. - Learn to manage the risks of a professional counseling practice, ensure personal and client safety, and remain compliant with all laws and regulations and moral and ethical guidelines.
+Academicrigor .
+Graduates will acquire, refine, and demonstrate appropriate Master's level knowledge and skill as a counselor in a variety of settings

+Professional identity.
+Graduates will develop a professional identity as a counselor as well as the personal qualities related to effective practice, including integrity, sensitivity, flexibility, insight, compassion, and personal presence.

+Leadership.
+Graduates will become an organizational leader, a group process expert, and a positive force in achieving high levels of participation, cooperation and cohesion.

+Social Justice.
+Graduates will develop an understanding of various cultures and the implications of diversity for social justice.
+Gain insight into the social and psychological implications of socioeconomic position and how poverty and social stress can affect an individual's mental health and recovery.

+Recovery Orientation.
+Graduates will incorporate the principles of mental health recovery-oriented care and methods of service delivery in recovery-oriented practice environments.

+Compliance and Risk Management.
+Graduates will learn to manage the risks of a professional counseling practice, ensure personal and client safety, and remain compliant with all laws and regulations and moral and ethical guidelines.

+Professional practice.
+Graduates will integrate the principles and practices of marriage and family counseling throughout the professional practice of counseling and mental health.

+Licensure.
+Graduates will become a licensed Professional Clinical Counselor or Marriage and/or Family Counselor in California or achieve a similar license in the other states and territories of the United States, Canada and other international partners.